lichendust/meander/font/readme.md

 Meander also provides a `credit` command that provides full attribution for the bundled fonts.

-[^1]: Their URL structure is also insane and that link is definitely going to die, so shout at me if it's ever broken.
+[^1]: Their URL structure is also insane and that link is definitely going to rot eventually, so shout at me if it's ever broken.